sjrd/sbt-dynscalajs/README.md

 The current version of sbt-dynscalajs has been tested with:

 * Scala.js 0.6.28
+* Scala.js 0.6.32
-* Scala.js 1.0.0-RC1
+* Scala.js 1.0.0

-Later versions in the 0.6.x cycle are expected to be compatible as well.
+Later versions in the 0.6.x and 1.x cycles are expected to be compatible as well.